Start Here

 If you are not sure where to click, start here.

-High Encode Learning is the practical side: client work, website cleanup, lead paths, bilingual pages, automation, and notes from the builds.
+High Encode Learning is the practical side: client work, website cleanup, lead paths, bilingual pages, automation, demos, and public articles from the builds.

 Generated High Encode operations visual showing local-business website cleanup, lead flow, and follow-up